Cells of the yeast Saccharomyces cerevisiae, some budding.

 In both yeast and animals, as energy is produced the sugar is converted into pyruvic acid.
 In animals this acid is oxidized to carbon dioxide and water by the oxygen in the air that is breathed, and in the process more energy is obtained.
 In yeast, however, this process does not take place.
 The pyruvic acid is merely converted, without further oxidation, into carbon dioxide and alcohol.

 The process by which the yeast changes the sugar into carbon dioxide and alcohol is called fermentation.
+This process is catalyzed by an enzyme complex called zymase, which was first isolated by the German chemist Eduard Buchner.
 The presence of beers and wines, the fizziness in bottled beer and champagne, and the lightness of dough as it rises are all the result of fermentation.

 Wine is made using the species Saccharomyces ellipsoideus because it converts the grape sugar into the alcohol of the wine.
 This yeast is not generally cultivated, but as it lives in the soil it finds its way naturally on to the fruit and thus into the wine vats.